toastnz/silvershop-api/README.md

 # Silvershop API

 Simple API for use with the [Silvershop module](https://github.com/silvershop/silvershop-core).
-Currently in pre-release - untested.
+Not considered stable.

 ## Installation